RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cm/cm-8.7.md

 ## Control Statement

+The organization provides a centralized repository for the inventory of information system components.

+## Control Objective

-Provide a centralized repository for the inventory of system components.
+Determine if the organization provides a centralized repository for the inventory of information system components.

 ## Control guidance

-Organizations may implement centralized system component inventories that include components from all organizational systems.
-Centralized repositories of component inventories provide opportunities for efficiencies in accounting for organizational hardware, software, and firmware assets.
-Such repositories may also help organizations rapidly identify the location and responsible individuals of components that have been compromised, breached, or are otherwise in need of mitigation actions.
-Organizations ensure that the resulting centralized inventories include system-specific information required for proper component accountability.
+Organizations may choose to implement centralized information system component inventories that include components from all organizational information systems.
+Centralized repositories of information system component inventories provide opportunities for efficiencies in accounting for organizational hardware, software, and firmware assets.
+Such repositories may also help organizations rapidly identify the location and responsible individuals of system components that have been compromised, breached, or are otherwise in need of mitigation actions.
+Organizations ensure that the resulting centralized inventories include system-specific information required for proper component accountability (e.g., information system association, information system owner).

-## Control assessment-objective

-a centralized repository for the system component inventory is provided.